nupurkulkarni411/Code-Parser-with-Abstract-Syntax-Tree/README.md

 Parser performed tokenizing, analysing the code's syntax from its lexical content, and building Abstract Syntax Tree that holds the results of analysis

-This project analyzes C++ source code
+This project analyzes C++ source code only

 How to run the project:
 python MetricsExecutive.py

-Please provide appropriate file path for which analysis is required by making changes in MetricsExecutive.py
+Please provide appropriate file path for which analysis is required in MetricsExecutive.py